Candlestick Patterns Reveal Who, What, Where, When, and Why

 All of this can be simplified down to 5 areas of stock analysis which makes stock pick selection faster, easier, and far more reliable.

 Here is a list of the 5 Key Aspects of Technical Analysis to analyze and interpret:

-1. WHO is all about which of the nine Stock Market Participant Groups created that price action.
+1. WHO is all about which of the 9 Stock Market Participant Groups created that price action.
 Trading Range price action is not created by the giant Buy Side Institutions that use Dark Pools.
 Trading Ranges tend to form when several different smaller lots and High Frequency Traders HFT are disagreeing on the direction the stock will take.
-Sentiment is fractured, and neither the buy nor sell side controls price sufficiently to sustain the uptrend or the downtrend.
+Sentiment is fractured, and neither the buy side nor the sell side controls price sufficiently to sustain the uptrend or the downtrend.

 Martha Stokes CMT

 TechniTrader technical analysis using a TC2000 chart, courtesy of Worden Bros.

 Instructor & Developer of TechniTrader Stock & Option Courses

 Copyright ©2017–2021 Decisions Unlimited, Inc. dba TechniTrader.
 All rights reserved.

 TechniTrader is also a registered trademark of Decisions Unlimited, Inc.